top of page

 But this time, he failed.

-The capable Tuotuo was banished by political enemies and soon forced to commit suicide.
+The capable Tuotuo was banished by political enemies and ultimately forced to commit suicide.

 Years of substantial natural disasters made civilians live in extreme poverty, plagues were spreading extensively, and officials were still greedy and incapable of adequately handling those unstable issues.